 Are You Suffering in Silence?

-Many women have unique pelvic floor conditions that significantly impact their lives and don’t know where to turn.
+Many women and men have unique pelvic floor conditions that significantly impact their lives and don’t know where to turn.
 In many cases there is a solution.

-We understand and have successfully treated a variety of pelvic floor conditions affecting women.
+We understand and have successfully treated a variety of pelvic floor conditions affecting women and men.